rabilrbl/ChromeOS/README.md

 # Build ChromeOS

-GitHub Actions workflow to build generic ChromeOS image for amd64 devices.
+GitHub Actions workflow to build generic ChromeOS image for amd64 devices with Google Play Store support.

+The generic ChromeOS flex do not support Google Play Store for running Android apps.
+This script will build a generic ChromeOS image with Google Play Store support for amd64 devices.

 The script will download latest stable recovery image from https://cros.tech/ for the given codename and latest brunch (https://github.com/sebanc/brunch) release.
 It will then extract the recovery image and build a generic ChromeOS image for amd64 devices.